Peripheral Artery Disease

 - Eat a balanced diet that’s high in fiber and low in cholesterol, fat and sodium.
 Limit fat to 30% of your total daily calories.
 Saturated fat should account for no more than 7% of your total calories.
 Avoid trans fats, including products made with partially hydrogenated and hydrogenated vegetable oils.

 - Exercise.
 Start a regular exercise program, such as walking.
 Walking can help treat PAD.
 People who walk regularly can increase the distance they’re able to walk before their legs hurt.

 - Manage other health conditions, such as high blood pressure, diabetes or high cholesterol.

 - Keep your stress level low.
 Exercise, yoga and meditation may help with this.

 - Practice good foot and skin care to prevent infection and reduce the risk of complications.

 Medicines can help you with conditions such as high blood pressure (antihypertensive medications), high cholesterol (statin medications) and diabetes.
-These drugs treat the risk factors of PAD and decrease your risk of stroke and heart attack.
+These medicines treat the risk factors of PAD and decrease your risk of stroke and heart attack.

 Supervised exercise programs

 People with PAD should also walk at home for a total of at least 30 to 60 minutes every day.
-The usual prescription is called “Start/Stop” exercise:
+The usual prescription is called the “Start/Stop” exercise: